adubois/qubes-app-linux-yubikey/README.md

 The Qubes Yubikey PAM module, will request for a Yubikey OTP and a Password.

-Insert the Yubikey, press the button and remove the key.
-This will intercept the OTP in the USB VM and transmit it to Dom0.
+First insert the Yubikey, press the button only once and remove the key.
+The removal of the key will trigger the transmission of the OTP to Dom0.
 Then, type your Yubikey associated password and hit enter.

 If the password and OTP you entered are correct, you will be authenticated successfully.

 If the authentication fails, you can try to retype the password and press enter as you may have done a typo.
 Do not generate a new OTP as you would expose yourself to hold and play attacks.
 The attacker could retain the first OTP until you issued a second one, at which time the attacker can send the first one, holding the next valid token for the next time you are away.
 This type of attacks would however only succeed if you typed a wrong password while the USB VM decided to hold your OTP.

-Once you have typed the correct password, if the authentication fails, it is assumed that the USB VM is compromised and the authentication method locks itself out.
+Once you have typed the correct password, if the authentication fails, it is assumed that the USB VM may be compromised and the OTP authentication method locks itself out.

-It is assumed that if you are not able to authenticate successfully following a Single Yubikey Insert/KeyPress/Remove you will not leave your laptop unattended.
+If you are not able to authenticate successfully following a Single Yubikey Insert/KeyPress/Remove you must not leave your laptop unattended as a valid OTP may have been held in the USB VM.
-You will go to a secure location to authenticate with your Unix password, delete the USB VM, create a new one and re-install the Qubes PAM Yubikey front-end as well as re-configure the PAM Yubikey module in Dom0.
+You must go to a secure location to authenticate with your Unix password.
+Then check the value of last_login's first character.
+If 0 check the password you set in the xscreensaver PAM configuration.
+If the password is the one you typed you need to delete and recreate the USB VM and re-install the front-end.
+If 1 you will also need to

-It is important to be aware that side channel attacks for exemple by sampling the USB port power current draw during OTP generation may be able to compromise the AES key stored in your Yubikey as well as the power-up counter.
+Note that side channel attacks by sampling the USB port power current draw directly or indirectly during OTP generation may be able to compromise the AES key stored in your Yubikey as well as the power-up counter.
-However this type of attack has so far not been publicly demonstrated.
+Such type of attacks have been demonstrated, however as of Feb 2014 such attack as not been publicly demonstrated on Yubikey.

 Qubes Yubikey PAM module logic